 - Saving conditions

 - Interest rate: It is the average annual rate of return or annual nominal interest rate you expect over the time until your savings goal.

-- Compounding method: It is the frequency interest is added to the principal balance of your savings, or, in other words, how often your earned return or interest is reinvested.
+- Compounding method: It is the frequency at which interest is added to the principal balance of your savings — or, in other words, how often your earned return or interest is reinvested.